elastic/ecs/rfcs/text/0010-email.md

 ## Usage

 Email use cases stretch across all three Elastic solutions - Search, Observe, Protect.
-Whether it's searching for content within email, ensuring email infrastructure is operational or detecting email based attacks, there are many possibilities for email fields within ECS.
+Whether it's searching for content within email, ensuring email infrastructure is operational, or detecting email-based attacks, there are many possibilities for email fields within ECS.

 ## Source data